jfecher/ante-website/content/docs/roadmap.md

 - [~] Importing only select symbols from a module.
 This uses `import Vec.foo bar` currently instead of `import Vec.foo, bar`
 - [ ] Renaming imports
 - [ ] Hiding imports
+- [ ] Exports
+  - All top-level values are publically exported currently

 ---
 # Compiler-specific